-This paper has shown that one can replicate the mathematical formalism and predictions of quantum theory using a physical model based on classical kinematics and stochastic dynamics, and therefore naturally suggests a new interpretation of quantum theory grounded in the theory of stochastic processes.
-According to this highly adaptable 'stochastic-process interpretation,' systems have underlying physical configurations in configuration spaces at all times, and their dynamics is no more or less nonlocal than the dynamics of textbook quantum theory.
+This paper has shown that one can reconstruct the mathematical formalism and predictions of quantum theory using simpler, more physically transparent axioms than the standard Dirac-von Neumann axioms.
+Rather than postulating Hilbert spaces and their ingredients from the beginning, one instead posits a physical model based on classical kinematics and generically indivisible stochastic dynamics.

+This new axiomatic approach naturally suggests a new interpretation of quantum theory grounded in the theory of stochastic processes.
+According to this highly adaptable interpretation, which one could naturally call the 'indivisible interpretation' of quantum theory, systems have underlying physical configurations in configuration spaces at all times, and their dynamics is no more or less nonlocal than the dynamics of textbook quantum theory.

 From this perspective, density matrices, wave functions, and other appurtenances of Hilbert spaces, while highly useful, are merely gauge variables and should not be assigned direct physical meanings or treated as though they directly represent physical objects, any more than a Lagrangian or a Hamilton's principal function directly describe physical objects.
 Superposition is then not a literal smearing of physical objects, but is merely a mathematical artifact of catching a system in the middle of an indivisible stochastic process, as represented using a Hilbert-space formulation and wave functions.
-Moreover, from this standpoint, 'canonical quantization' need not be regarded as the promotion of classical observables to non-commuting operators by fiat, but can be implemented (when mathematically feasible) simply by generalizing a classical system's dynamics from being deterministic to being stochastic, with all the exotic features of quantum theory then emerging automatically.
+Moreover, from this standpoint, 'canonical quantization' need not be regarded as the promotion of classical observables to noncommutative operators by fiat, but can be implemented (when mathematically feasible) simply by generalizing a classical system's dynamics from being deterministic to being stochastic, with all the exotic features of quantum theory then emerging automatically.

-This approach to quantum theory therefore shares some features with the de Broglie-Bohm formulation, or Bohmian mechanics [51-53].
-However, in contrast to the stochastic-process interpretation, Bohmian mechanics employs deterministic dynamics, and features a guiding equation that fundamentally breaks Lorentz invariance by singling out a preferred foliation of spacetime into spacelike hypersurfaces.
-The stochastic-process interpretation instead takes seriously what experiments strongly suggest-that the dynamics of quantum theory is indeterministic.
+Because the indivisible interpretation invokes hidden variables in the form of underlying physical configurations, this approach to quantum theory shares some features with the de Broglie-Bohm formulation, or Bohmian mechanics [52-54].
+However, in contrast to the indivisible interpretation, Bohmian mechanics employs deterministic dynamics, and features a guiding equation that fundamentally breaks Lorentz invariance by singling out a preferred foliation of spacetime into spacelike hypersurfaces.
+The indivisible interpretation instead takes seriously what experiments strongly suggest-that the dynamics of quantum theory is indeterministic.

-In contrast with the Everett interpretation [54, 55], the stochastic-process interpretation assumes that quantum systems, like classical systems, have definite configurations in configuration spaces, and does not attempt to derive probability from non-probabilistic assumptions or grapple with fundamental aspects of personal identity in a universe continuously branching into large numbers of parallel worlds.
+In contrast with the Everett interpretation [55, 56], the indivisible interpretation assumes that quantum systems, like classical systems, have definite configurations in configuration spaces, and does not attempt to derive probability from non-probabilistic assumptions or grapple with fundamental aspects of personal identity in a universe continuously branching into large numbers of parallel worlds.
 The approach in this paper is therefore more modest, metaphysically speaking, than the Everett interpretation.
-The Everett interpretation arguably exhibits a manifest notion of dynamical locality at a level of description that transcends its individual world-branches [56], but because each individual worldbranch looks no more or less nonlocal than the world according to textbook quantum theory or the stochasticprocess interpretation, it is not clear what concrete benefits the Everett interpretation's dynamical locality truly provide.
+Neither the indivisible interpretation nor the Everett interpretation satisfies the statistical locality criterion described in Section XVIII, but the Everett interpretation arguably exhibits a different notion of dynamical locality at a level of description that transcends its individual world-branches [57].
+However, because each individual world-branch looks no more or less nonlocal than the world according to textbook quantum theory or the indivisible interpretation, it is not clear what concrete benefits the Everett interpretation's dynamical locality truly provide.

-Unlike stochastic-collapse theories [57, 58], the stochastic-process interpretation does not entail any fundamental violations of unitarity, nor does it require introducing any new constants of nature to specify dynamical-collapse rates.
+Unlike stochastic-collapse theories [58, 59], the indivisible interpretation does not entail any fundamental violations of unitarity, nor does it require introducing any new constants of nature to specify dynamical-collapse rates.